chrismejia/express-mongoose-md-blog/notes/markdown-blog-lesson.md

 ## 10. Assembling the basic index landing page header section

 Bootstrap provides us with built-in components accessible via class names we assign in our HTML.
+See the `bootstrap-project-components` file for more detailed information and links to each component's corresponding docs.

 We will be calling upon the `container`, `margin (m)`, and `button (btn)` Bootstrap classes to begin styling our index landing header.